 Shaw LifeGuard is a 100 percent waterproof carpet, which means that water may reside on its surface but it will not leak underneath it.
 This allows you to have a higher pile than you might ordinarily have since in the event of water leakage you only need to draw water off the surface, not underneath.

 Similar to Shaw LifeGuard, Tigressa H2O has a unique backing that prevents all liquids from passing through.
 This way, you can be assured that moisture will not find its way to your padding.

 Basement moisture ranges the spectrum of woes.
 At one end of the scale, in certain climates, it can be seen as a fact of life that must be managed.
 At the other end, basement moisture can be a huge issue indeed and a real estate deal-breaker.

 Tracking down moisture in the basement prior to installation of flooring is a tricky business.
 The source often seems like a shifting target.
 But you can narrow down the sources of moisture in your basement into three categories:

-- Leaks: Water leaks can come from cracks in the foundation wall, up through cracks in the floor, down through air-vents in the side of the foundation, etc. You are not always so "lucky" as to catch an active water leak in process.
+- Leaks: Water leaks can come from cracks in the foundation wall, up through cracks in the floor, down through air-vents in the side of the foundation, etc. You are not always so "lucky" to catch an active water leak in the process.
 But even dried-up leaks can be identified by remnants such as calcium deposits and other trailings that are left behind.

 - Moisture in the air: Even above-grade rooms have moisture in the air.
 Moisture-laden air inhabits many basements.
 Often, the source is easier and less invasive than you might fear.
 A displaced dryer vent hose spewing exhaust into the basement will spike basement humidity levels.
 Dehumidifiers are always a great idea in basements, even ones that appear to be dry.

 - Moisture through the floor: Sure, a crack in the concrete floor will emit moisture.
 But did you know that even a stable, intact concrete floor can wick moisture?